Disorder and diffuse scattering in single-chirality (TaSe$_4$)$_2$I crystals

-A previous study from Yi, et al.\cite{yi_surface_2021} reported \tsi\ chirality trends through the use of the Flack parameter.
+A previous study from Yi, et al.\cite{yi_surface_2021} reported \tsi\ chirality trends through the use of the Flack parameter in their Supplemental Material.
 Only one Flack parameter was reported with a value of $\sim$0.3(1), which may suggest inversion twinning.
 This value was an average value for an undisclosed number of crystals tested by the group.
 To build upon this work and provide a clearer picture of the \tsi\ chirality trends, we present additional, more detailed studies of the size and distribution of chiral domains through structure refinements done on several locations across multiple large (millimeter-scale) crystals.
 A total of 10 crystals were tested from two synthesis batches.
 The crystals were too large to be examined in their as-grown state so the crystals were cut into several pieces.
 When cut, the crystals delaminate into very thin needles.
 Three needles from each large crystal were examined for intensity data – one from each end of the crystal and one from the middle section of the crystal for a total of 30 specimens.
-The resulting integrated intensities were refined against the atomic positions of a previously fully-indexed \tsi\ crystal to obtain a value for the Flack parameter, which allowed for the determination of the handedness of each crystal fragment with respect to the handedness of the reference crystal.
+The resulting integrated intensities were refined against the atomic positions of a reference \tsi\ crystal (sample 3 from Table \ref{table:full_refinement_table}), giving us 30 different Flack parameters.
+A full scattering data set was previously collected on the reference crystal, showing excellent refinement statistics (see Tables S2 and S3 in the Supplemental Material \cite{supplement}) along with a Flack parameter which converges to near zero, indicating single chirality.
+Because the reference crystal has a known handedness, refining against this crystal will determine each crystal fragment's handedness with respect to the handedness of the reference crystal.